k21971/EvilHack/doc/evilhack-changelog.md

 - Alignment abuse (or lack thereof) can affect enchantment and beatitude of altar sacrifice gifts
 - Allow pets that can eat grass, to eat grass when hungry
+- Fix: keep tameness at or above its existing level